NicolayKjarnet/NicolayKjarnet/README.md

 ## Greatest Strengths 💪

 - **Efficiency**: I'm obsessed with optimizing my workflows and always try to find ways to do more in less time.
-- **Attention to Detail**: Whether it's code quality or the nuances in a video edit, I always make sure no detail is overlooked.
+- **Attention to Detail**: Whether it's code quality or the nuances in a video edit, I always try to make sure no detail is overlooked.
 - **Passion for Learning**: My daily routine includes absorbing new knowledge, from technology trends to creative techniques.

 ## Projects In Progress 🚀